 If you have been approved for a green card, you are most likely eagerly awaiting its arrival.
 However, if you have experienced a green card delay after approval, you may not know what steps to take next.
 Although not incredibly common, it is possible for you to be approved for a green card but to experience some kind of issue during delivery.
 Keep reading to find out what to do if your green card is not received even after you have been approved.

 If you have applied for a green card, you are probably already aware of the average green card processing times.
-Depending on the type of green card you have applied for, this can range between 8 and 35 months, depending on your immigration case and how busy the USCIS is.
+Depending on the type of green card you have applied for, this can range between 8 and 35 months, depending on your immigration case and how busy USCIS is.
 However, you may not know what the green card approval waiting time is when it comes to actually getting your green card in the mail.

 On average, it should take a few days for your green card to be processed before it is mailed to your address.
 So, between the production time and the mail time, you can expect to receive your green card in one to three weeks.